DigitalSlideArchive/DSA-WSI-DeID/USAGE.rst

 - If the same ScannedFileName is listed in multiple excel files, the newest file is used by preference.
 - The ScannedFileName is expected to be just the file name (e.g., no folder path).

-After the image names and information in the metadata file are reconciled, the DSA will classify images as one of the following:
+After the image names and information in the metadata file are reconciled, the SEER DSA will classify images as one of the following:

-- ``present``: The image is listed in an excel file and is already in the DSA based on file path and matching file size.
+- ``present``: The image is listed in an excel file and is already in the SEER DSA based on file path and matching file size.
 No action is performed.
-- ``added``: The image is listed in an excel file and is not in the DSA.
+- ``added``: The image is listed in an excel file and is not in the SEER DSA.
 It is added in the ``AvailableToProcess`` directory in the a folder named TokenID with a filename ImageID.<extension>.
-- ``replaced``: The image is listed in an excel file, is in the DSA, but has a different file size from the image in the DSA.
-The existing file is removed from the DSA and re-added.
+- ``replaced``: The image is listed in an excel file, is in the SEER DSA, but has a different file size from the image in the SEER DSA.
+The existing file is removed from the SEER DSA and re-added.
 - ``missing``: The image is listed in an excel file but is not in the import directory.
 No action is performed.
 - ``unlisted``: The image is not listed in an excel file but is in the import directory.
 No action is performed.
 - ``failed``: The listed file cannot be read as an image file.